fazries/dbzl-test-2/README.md

 # Alerting

-The installation process documented at `k8s/manifest/alert` on `elastalert-manual.txt` and `roles.yaml` using elastalert for read the log from elastic search, and generate notification into a slack. join slack channel for more details
+The installation process documented at `k8s/manifest/alert` on `elastalert-manual.txt` and `roles.yaml` send an alert when get 4xx error in one hours and 5xx error in 5 minutes using elastalert for read the log from elastic search, and generate notification into a slack. join slack channel for more details